-For more detailed information on the CHILD Center, please visit the CHILD Center Website by clicking here.
+For more detailed information on the CHILD Center, please visit the CHILD Center Website by clicking HERE.

-The CHILD Center will create a unique link between the child-focused programs offered at the CHILD Center and the broader resources that currently exist at the SWAG Family Resource Center and the medical and dental services of the SW Health Clinic.
-These three entities, working together, will provide a safe and nurturing environment in which children can learn and develop, as well as a comprehensive system of care for the well-being of entire families.
+The CHILD Center creates a unique link between the child-focused programs offered at the CHILD Center and the broader resources that currently exist at the SWAG Family Resource Center and the medical and dental services of the SW Health Clinic.
+These three entities, working together, provide a safe and nurturing environment in which children can learn and develop, as well as a comprehensive system of care for the well-being of entire families.
 All of the services will be provided at low or no cost to the families.

 The CHILD Center not only brings with it the local reputation and grassroots community involvement of SWAG, but also the expertise of the nationally acclaimed Anita Zucker Center for Excellence in Early Childhood Studies, which brings the latest knowledge, policy, and practices in early childhood studies.
 SWAG and its partners are also working closely with the Children’s Trust of Alachua County, Head Start, the Early Learning Coalition, and many other experts in the field to make sure that the CHILD Center provides the best opportunities possible for the children enrolled there.